artcuddy/project5-foodsnap-frontend/README.md

 <a href="#top">Back to the top.</a>

-- When an authenticated user likes a foodSNAP this will be added to their liked posts page which can be accessed by clicking on the liked icon on the navbar.
+- When an authenticated user likes a foodSNAP this will be added to their liked foodSNAPS page which can be accessed by clicking on the heart liked icon on the navbar.

 <img src="documentation/readme_images/screenshots/liked-cocktails.webp">